-The Corporate Plan is informed by consultation and is based on the views of all stakeholders including local people, voluntary and community groups and local businesses as well evidence collected on the district through the "evidence base.".
+The Corporate Plan is informed by consultation and is based on the views of all stakeholders including local people, voluntary and community groups, together with local businesses.
+Based on existing work in 2011/12 to develop the Council's Local Development Framework for future growth, evidence is now also available through new area profiles.